How to troubleshoot port binding errors on Thinfinity Remote Desktop

 In this guide, we will explain how to troubleshoot port binding errors in Thinfinity Remote Desktop.

-A port binding is the configuration information that determines where and how a message will be sent or received.
+The port binding is the configuration information that determines where and how a message will be sent or received.
 Some binding errors on the Thinfinity Remote Desktop log will show an error on the landing page.

 The most common errors are: